solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/python/instructions/07-01-enable-azure-cosmos-db-nosql-vector-search.md

 In this lab, you will create an Azure Cosmos DB for NoSQL account and enable the Vector Search feature on it in order to prepare a database for use as a vector store.

-> &#128721; If you have not completed the previous exercise in this module, please go back and finish it before continuing, as it provides the necessary infrastructure for this lab.

 ## Prepare your development environment

 If you have not already cloned the lab code repository for **Build copilots with Azure Cosmos DB** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.